 China is often criticised for its unfair trade practices which do not allow host nations to adopt the Chinese technology.
 The huge infrastructure projects China builds across Africa use Chinese personnel only.
 This means that local communities do not meet new employment opportunities, their government becomes indebted to China for an unknown period, and their natural resources are heavily being exploited.

-Japan’s initiative to expand its automobile industry in Cote d’Ivoire as well as making further investments in the business sector could be perceived as a reaction to China’s strong foothold in Africa.
+Japan’s initiative to expand its automobile industry in Ivory Coast as well as making further investments in the business sector could be perceived as a reaction to China’s strong foothold in Africa.
 The two countries have a long history of regional competition and they both seek to maximize their soft power.
 However, China’s economic and military relationships with most of the African countries overtake the Japanese investments.

 Although Japan signed an economic agreement with the West African prosperous country, the Asian technological hub does not have the capacity to follow China’s steps in Africa.
 With far more limited resources and a decreasing economic performance rate, Japan’s business expansion qualitative rather than quantitative.
 More precise, the Nippon government chooses a very limited number of countries where the economic potential is promising.
 For the other African countries, China is most of the times the only power willing to invest.